AnitaBanh/BlogOn/README.md

-# Tech-Blog
+# Blog On
 ![](https://img.shields.io/badge/license-MIT-green)

 ## Description
-A site to publish blog posts and comment on other posts as well.
+A site to publish blog posts and read blog posts by other users as well.

 ## Table of Contents